eazuaje/2015-04-15-SEA-UCAR/lessons/shell/03-pipefilter.md

 ---
-layout: page
+layout: lesson
+root: .
 title: The Unix Shell
 subtitle: Pipes and Filters
 minutes: 15
 ---
-> ## Learning Objectives
+### Learning Objectives
->
-> *   Redirect a command's output to a file.
+*   Redirect a command's output to a file.
-> *   Process a file instead of keyboard input using redirection.
+*   Process a file instead of keyboard input using redirection.
-> *   Construct command pipelines with two or more stages.
+*   Construct command pipelines with two or more stages.
-> *   Explain what usually happens if a program or pipeline isn't given any input to process.
+*   Explain what usually happens if a program or pipeline isn't given any input to process.
-> *   Explain Unix's "small pieces, loosely joined" philosophy.
+*   Explain Unix's "small pieces, loosely joined" philosophy.

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: